Arshad Nadeem: 2025

+Decline (2026-present)

+Arshad Nadeem opened his 2026 season with a ninth-place finish at the Spitzen Leichtathletik Luzern meet, recording a best throw of 78.47 m.

+At the 2026 Commonwealth Games, he was the country's flag-bearer during the opening ceremony.
+Nadeem qualified for the men's javelin throw final at the Commonwealth Games with a season-best throw of 78.63 metres in his opening attempt.
+However, he failed to defend his title finishing ninth at the Games with a best throw of 77.41 m in the final.

+At the inaugural 2026 World Athletics Ultimate Championship in Budapest, he finished fifth with a season best effort of 81.49 m.

 Personal life

 Nadeem is married and has a daughter and a son.
 He is a devout Muslim.

 Nadeem describes himself as an introvert.
 His coach, Salman Iqbal Butt, a former national-level discus thrower, remembered him as a very respectful and obedient athlete who bowed his head as he listened to his coach's words.
 "He is Zen-like.
 He is quiet.
 He is focused, and no matter the setback, he does not let it linger.
 This is one of the most incredible things about Nadeem, and you cannot really teach it either," his coach said.